How new schools are added to the list of awarding bodies

 - Council agrees to add the school to our list of awarding bodies

 - School is able to award its own primary medical qualifications

 At any point in the first six stages we may ask institutions for further development of their application.
 This might delay the selection of the first cohort of students.

 If we agree to commit resources to a rolling programme of assurance at the end of the initial visit, then an annual cycle of quality assurance will begin.
 A team of associates and GMC staff will undertake a series of visits until the first cohort of students graduate.
 These visits will assess the institution’s progress in meeting the standards set out in Promoting excellence: standards for medical education and training.
 A report based on these visits and additional evidence submitted by the institution is published each academic year which summarises our findings, sets requirements and recommendations, and recognises good practice.
 Read more about visits and monitoring.

-Please note that the frequency and intensity of quality assurance activities will depend on a number of factors including risk, quality of application, and timescales.
-We will agree a draft schedule of visits with the applying institution.
+Please note, the frequency and intensity of quality assurance activities will depend on a number of factors including risk, quality of application, and timescales.
+We'll agree a draft schedule of visits with the applying institution.